 It’s not just lockdown that’s forcing people to look at how design can be exclusive.
 In the weeks since George Floyd’s murder, many people and organisations have suddenly woken up to the inequality of the world we live in.
 Whether you look at the statistics or listen to people’s stories, it’s impossible to ignore the evidence: our world is designed to meet the needs of a privileged few.
 This has to change.

 We’re using this time to revisit how we do inclusive design, because we’re just as guilty for not thinking about it in the context of systemic racism.
 We recognise that it goes further than just access, and it’s about more than just vulnerability.
 So we’re updating our inclusive design principles to help get us there.

 Inclusive design demands us to design for the full range of people in a target audience - not just the ‘middle ground’ or a narrow view of the real customer.

 Ultimately, we don’t just want to use our products and services, we want to love them.
 And this is where inclusive design goes beyond designing for access, to designing for belonging.

 It’s easy to say that you should be thinking about the different contexts your customers might find themselves in, but it can feel overwhelming.
 If you’d like some ideas for how to get started, our Design for Vulnerability site has some essential provocations and a set of rich personas we created from our research last year.

 We’ve also developed Cards for Humanity as a resource to help teams design for a broad set of needs.
-Cards for Humanity is a card game that is designed to overcome unconscious bias and build empathy in your teams.
-We’re launching a digital version soon, so if you’d like a reminder when it goes live, sign up below.
+Cards for Humanity is an online card game that is designed to help you test your products, services and concepts from a diverse range of perspectives and to build empathy in your teams.

 As a final note, inclusive design isn’t just about your customers.
 As we all adjust to new ways of working it’s equally important that we design inclusive organisations that keep all our colleagues safe, but also supported and motivated.